Nikon Coolpix L610 vs Nikon Coolpix L820

 A two-stage shutter is good for taking photos like a pro; apply pressure to the button in order for the lens to focus, and then press it fully to capture the photograph.

-Vastly greater zoom range
+Appreciably greater zoom range

 16 x greater zoom range.
 The zoom range is the ratio between the longest and shortest focal lengths.
 A higher zoom range means that the lens is more versatile.